ahanna1997/Detection-Lab-2/README.md

 Configuring TheHive and Wazuh
 -----------
-In the hive powershell we need to cobnfigure cassandra so lets type nano/etc/cassandra/cassandra.yaml
+- In the hive powershell we need to configure cassandra so lets type nano/etc/cassandra/cassandra.yaml.

-Once inside of the file first we want to change ther cluster name to whatever you would like.(i changed mine to mydfir)
+- Once inside of the file first we want to change ther cluster name to whatever you would like.(I changed mine to mydfir)

-Now we need to change our listen address so to find a word that you want to look up just hold down the control button and type listen  and it should lead you to the listen_address where you will its listed as localhost.Lets replace it TheHive
+- Now we need to change our listen address so to find a word that you want to look up just hold down the control W and type listen  and it should lead you to the listen_address where you will its listed as localhost.Lets replace it with TheHive publuic IP Address which you    can get from Vultr.

+-